VSCodeVim/Vim/README.md

 `<leader> <leader> t <char>`|Til character forwards `<leader> <leader> T <char>`|Til character backwards `<leader> <leader> w`|Start of word forwards
-`<leader> <leader> e`|End of word forwards
+`<leader> <leader> b`|Start of word backwards `<leader> <leader> e`|End of word forwards
-`<leader> <leader> g e`|End of word backwards `<leader> <leader> b`|Start of word backwards
+`<leader> <leader> g e`|End of word backwards

-You can customize the appearance of your easymotion markers (the boxes with letters) using the following options:
+You can customize the appearance of your easymotion markers (the boxes with letters) using the following settings:

 Setting | Description
 ---|--------